lafvintech/Super-Starter-Kit-for-Pico/docs/source/preparation/Notes_For_GPIO.rst

-If you have any difficulties or questions with this tutorial or toolkit, feel free to ask for our quick and free technical support through :guilabel:`tech_edu_service@outlook.com` at any time. or check: `<https://www.espressif.com/sites/default/files/documentation/esp32-s3-wroom-1_wroom1u_datasheet_en.pdf>`_
+If you have any difficulties or questions with this tutorial or toolkit, feel free to ask for our quick and free technical support through :guilabel:`tech_edu_service@outlook.com` at any time. or check: `<https://www.espressif.com/sites/default/files/documentation/Raspberry Pi Pico W-1_wroom1u_datasheet_en.pdf>`_

 PSRAM Pin
 ---------------
-The module on the ESP32-S3-WROOM board uses the ESP32-S3R8 chip with 8MB of external Flash.
-When we use the OPI PSRAM, please note that the GPIO35-GPIO37 on the ESP32-S3-WROOM board will not be available for other purposes.
+The module on the Raspberry Pi Pico W board uses the ESP32-S3R8 chip with 8MB of external Flash.
+When we use the OPI PSRAM, please note that the GPIO35-GPIO37 on the Raspberry Pi Pico W board will not be available for other purposes.
 When OPI PSRAM is not used, GPIO35-GPIO37 on the board can be used as normal GPIO.

 .. image:: img/GPIO/GPIO_2.png

 SDcard Pin
-An SDcard slot is integrated on the back of the ESP32-S3-WROOM board.
-We can use GPIO38-GPIO40 of ESP32-S3-WROOM to drive SD card.
-The SDcard of ESP32-S3-WROOM uses SDMMC, a 1-bit bus driving method, which has been integrated in the Arduino IDE, and we can call the "SD_MMC.h" library to drive it.
+An SDcard slot is integrated on the back of the Raspberry Pi Pico W board.
+We can use GPIO38-GPIO40 of Raspberry Pi Pico W to drive SD card.
+The SDcard of Raspberry Pi Pico W uses SDMMC, a 1-bit bus driving method, which has been integrated in the Arduino IDE, and we can call the "SD_MMC.h" library to drive it.
 For details, see the SDcard chapter in this tutorial.